-3D Rendering Process and Benefits - A Simplified Guide
+A Simplified Guide on 3D Rendering - Process and Benefits

 3D rendering has come a long way from being limited to only video games.
 3D-based technology is now integral to modern digital marketing and visual design.
 From big-budget movies to TVCs, product development, and AEC and interior designs, 3D-rendered visuals are everywhere.

 With time, 3D visualization has evolved so much that one cannot even think it is there.
 The technology has ample benefits across multiple sectors owing to its simplicity, accessibility, and lower cost.

 However, even now, some still wonder about 3D-rendered visualization and question the technology.
 This article aims to give all the basic details about 3D-based rendering and its benefits.
 But before delving deep, let us first understand what it is.